 Organic Reach vs Paid

 Finally, it is important to appreciate that organic reach on social media channels is decreasing.
-This means content (posts) will not be displayed on followers News Feeds as often as they once were.
+This means content (posts) will not be displayed on followers feeds as often as they once were.

 A paid model rather than an organic model may be more appropriate.
-That mean sponsoring (paying for distribution) of content.
-In general, the costs of sponsoring content are not significant.
+That means sponsoring (paying for distribution) of content.
+In general, the costs of sponsoring a single post are not significant but they can build up over time.

 In conclusion, social media can be effective for some small businesses and a complete waste of time and resources for others.
 Take time to consider the issues, measure the right outcomes and beware of false expectations.